scala-native/scala-native/docs/contrib/build.rst

     > tests/testOnly java.lang.StringSuite
     > tests/testOnly *StringSuite

+Some additional tips are as follows.

+- If you change anything in `tools` (linker, optimizer, codegen), you need to `reload`, not `rebuild`.
+It's possible because we textually include code of the `sbt` plugin and the toolchain.

+- If you change `nscplugin`, `rebuild` is the only option.
+This is because the Scala compiler uses this plugin to generate the code that Scala Native uses.

-Setting the GC setting via an environment variable
+Build settings via environment variables
 --------------------------------------------------
-One of the build settings that can be changed is the ``nativeGC``.
-There is a default setting value that will be used unless changed.
-The Scala Native has a high performance Garbage Collector (GC) ``immix`` that comes with the system or the `boehm` GC which can be used when the supporting library is installed.
+Two build settings, ``nativeGC`` and ``nativeMode`` can be changed via environment variables.
+They have default settings that are used unless changed.
+The setting that controls the garbage collector is `nativeGC`.
+Scala Native has a high performance Garbage Collector (GC) ``immix`` that comes with the system or the `boehm` GC which can be used when the supporting library is installed.
 The setting `none` also exists for a short running script or where memory is not an issue.

 Scala Native uses Continuous integration (CI) to compile and test the code on